 How to Make Mocha Truffles

-While it will take over an hour to make these mocha espresso truffles, most of that time is just waiting for the mixture to chill.
+While it will take over an hour to make the chocolate espresso truffles, but most of that time is just waiting for the mixture to chill.

 This also makes an EXCELLENT make-ahead treat!
 You can make these 2-3 days ahead of time and keep them in the fridge until you want to serve them.